Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Purslane is a succulent.
 It grows in full sun in almost any kind of soil.
 In the wild, it grows horizontally rather vertically so the plants are only about an inch tall.
 They form a dense mat that can be up to 16 inches wide.
 Newer cultivars grow upright.
 The leaves and stems are fleshy and capable of storing water making this plant drought tolerant.
 Unlike portulaca’s thin, needle-like leaves, purslane leaves are broad and round similar to a jade plant.

 The flowers are tiny, only about ¼ inches across.
 Bloom time is late spring through late summer.
 The flowers are only open for a few hours and only on hot sunny days from midmorning to early afternoon.
 Pollinators do manage to visit the flowers during the brief window that they are open, but it is not necessary.
-The flowers are self-fertile and don’t need to be pollinated.
+The flowers are self-fertile and don’t need to be pollinated by bees or other insects.

 The tiny flowers produce seed capsules.
 A large plant can produce up to 240,000 seeds each year.
 Purslane is difficult to eradicate because the seeds remain viable in the soil for as long as 40 years.